-Initially it was a bit of a joke idea before slowly forming into an interesting line of inquiry, which may not be as Random (see below) as first appears.
+Initially, the index was a bit of a joke idea.
+On reflection, an interesting line of inquiry emerged.
+An index may not be as Random (see below) as it first appears.

-Can similar techniques that test for errors in ‘accounting populations’ be used to measure Haphazardness?
-If so, is there application for such an index, particularly within computer science where it can be argued that the internet diffused in a somewhat Haphazard way?
+Can techniques that test for errors in ‘accounting populations’ be used to measure Haphazardness?
+If so, is there an application for such an index, particularly within computer science?
+After all, the internet diffused in a somewhat Haphazard way?

 Chance and Randomness

 The quote below is from Stanford University paper, ‘Chance versus Randomness’, discussing “uses of ‘random’ to characterise an entire collection of outcomes of a given repeated process.”
 If ‘repeated process’ was to be replaced by the ‘Daily Routine of a person or company’, would we be able to begin discerning the value of Haphazardness?

 Chance vs. Randomness is a another vexed issue, no doubt keeping many a philosopher awake at night, which also has implications for understanding Haphazard.
 We may then also possibly need, by implication, to consider Intention (Purpose) vs. Accidental action.